Broadoak Nursery's Homepage - Welcome!

 Each day children have the opportunity to reach the 'Rainbow' for work or behaviour which is excellent.
 Any child that has been on the rainbow has the chance to be star of the week and on each Friday, these children will be able to choose out of our Rainbow Nursery Treat Box!

 Key Dates & Reminders

-PE takes place every Tuesday- please ensure PE kits are in school each week.
-At the moment children are just wearing PE pumps but as the year progresses, a full kit will be used.
+PE takes place every Tuesday- please ensure full PE kits are in school each week.

 ‘Get Singing on BBC Music Day with Gareth Malone’.

 On Thursday we took part in 'Broadoak's Music' day.
 We sang Nursery rhymes and songs.